PatrykFlama/UWr/Sem2/AI/Lista 3.5/README.md

 We can increase our search space, using _taboo search_ to save places that we already visited and generate new individuals further from them.
 Thus we will have quite broad exploration, thanks to whick better chance to get closer to global maxima - using evolution algorithm.

 ## Exercise 3*
+Ant colony algorithm is probablistic method inspired by ants behaviour, that looks for 'better' paths to find the solution.\
+Ants travel randomly, but when food is found they take it back to the nest, leaving pheromones on their way.
+Thanks to that it is more probable that other ants will follow the same path.
+Pheromones intensity matters, and it decreases with time.
+Thus shorter paths are more probable to be chosen.
+Travelling salesman problem:
+* we have n cities
+* we want to visit each city only once
+* we want to minimize total distance travelled

+Solution:
+We spawn an ant in random city and let it travel randomly (each city only once), with probability to travel to city _n_ dependant on its weights.
+Weights of path to each city is based on distance and pheromones intensity.
+Ant leaves pheromone trail inversly proportional to distance travelled.
+After _k_ iterations we end up with most probably shortest path.

 ## Exercise 4
 Our variables are given blocks - *B_idx_len*\